 What's Wrong With Them: Seasoning packets for taco meat or chili consist of a small amount of spices, along with salt and typically some form of thickener.
 You pay a large premium for ingredients that should be cheap.
 (And that's not even considering their flavor: underpowered.)

 What to Get Instead: Individual spices will have more flavor and can be blended to suit your own taste.
 The cost may be a little more up front, but they'll easily pay for themselves within a few uses.
-If you want to give even better flavor to recipes that call for chili powder, try our technique for making chili purée out of whole dried chilies instead.
+If you want to give even better flavor to recipes that call for chile powder, try our technique for making chile purée out of whole dried chiles instead.